gph82/mdciao/doc/index.rst

       tools in any interactive session, e.g. a in the IPython terminal and/or the JuPyter notebooks.

-The lowest level modules are more specicif and are packed into the *_utils files:
+The lowest level modules are more specific and are packed into the *_utils files:

    * list_utils.py
    * bond_utils.py